Duane Chapman: Capture of Andrew Luster

 The next day, September 15, 2006, Chapman appeared in a packed Honolulu courtroom with his ankles shackled.
 Although the judge agreed that the men were not a significant flight risk, he ordered that each wear an electronic monitoring device around the ankle.
 The three men were released on bail ($300,000 for Duane Chapman, $100,000 each for Leland Chapman and Tim Chapman).
 Chapman's lead attorney, Brook Hart, reportedly planned to argue that although the charge Chapman faced is a misdemeanor in Mexico, when translated into English, the charge of kidnapping became a felony under American law.
 Mexican authorities dismissed Hart's claim and insisted that Chapman had, in fact, been charged with a felony.
 An extradition hearing was set for November 16, 2006.

 Chapman has speculated that his arrest was due in part to a possible prisoner exchange agreement between the Mexican and American authorities.
 According to Chapman, the federal agents "sold him out", by trading him in for a convicted Mexican drug lord.
 Duane, Leland, and Tim had their ankle bracelets removed so they could work.
 On October 11, 2006, reports surfaced of an open letter dated September 26, 2006, sent on Chapman's behalf by 29 Republican Congressmen to U.S. Secretary of State Condoleezza Rice.
 The letter stated the authors' opposition to Chapman's extradition and requested that Rice deny Mexico's request for same.
-Subsequently, on October 20, 2006, lawyers for Chapman said that the Mexican federal court had granted them an order that halted the criminal case against the bounty hunter until further evidence and witness testimony were gathered.
+Subsequently, on October 20, 2006, lawyers for Chapman stated the Mexican federal court had granted them an order halting the criminal case against the bounty hunter until further evidence and witness testimony was gathered.
 A court hearing was held on December 23, 2006.
-The original hearing was postponed because a report from a lower court was not yet received.
-The court heard both sides of the story, and then decided to recess.
-Then court proceedings started on January 16, 2007, and the court had until Tuesday, February 6, 2007, but the deadline was extended.
+The original hearing was postponed due to a report from a lower court having not yet been received.
+The court heard both sides of the story then decided to recess.
+Court proceedings then started on January 16, 2007, and the court had until Tuesday, February 6, 2007, but the deadline was extended.